CombatHippiesIconBlackFinal-01.png

 PARTNERS/SPONSORS

-AMAL was made possible with major support by the Knight Foundation; by the New England Foundation for the Arts' National Theater Project, with lead funding from The Andrew W. Mellon Foundation and additional support from the Doris Duke Charitable Foundation; by the MAP Fund, supported by the Doris Duke Charitable Foundation and the Andrew W. Mellon Foundation; by a grant from the Network of Ensemble Theater’s Touring & Exchange Network (NET/TEN); and a grant from the National Performance Network/Visual Artists Network, with lead funding from The Andrew W. Mellon Foundation, the Doris Duke Charitable Foundation, and the National Endowment for the Arts.
+AMAL was made possible with major support by the Knight Foundation; by the New England Foundation for the Arts' National Theater Project, with lead funding from The Andrew W. Mellon Foundation and additional support from the Doris Duke Charitable Foundation; by the MAP Fund, supported by the Doris Duke Charitable Foundation and the Andrew W. Mellon Foundation;the Network of Ensemble Theater’s Touring & Exchange Network (NET/TEN); the National Performance Network/Visual Artists Network, with lead funding from The Andrew W. Mellon Foundation, the Doris Duke Charitable Foundation, and the National Endowment for the Arts, The Broward County Cultural Division, with additional support from following funds at the Community Foundation of Broward: Helen and Frank Stoykov Charitable Endowment Fund